araut1/Payroll-Management-System/README.md

 The project has multiple classes and sub-classes with many features within them.
 Basic operations users can perform via this program project that are based on file handling are adding new employee record, modifying employee record and deleting record, displaying one or all employee’s record.
 Besides these, payroll management also allows users to print the salary slip for a particular employee.
 This project is large, complete and we tried our best to make it error-free.
 The source code is very long – over 1500 lines and developed in Code Blocks compiler.

 # It uses the concept of following c/c++ topics:
-Pointers
+- Pointers
-Loops
+- Loops
-Functions
+- Functions
-If Else
+- If Else
-Switch
+- Switch
-Classes
+- Classes
-File handling
+- File handling
-C++ Graphics
+- C++ Graphics
-Function overriding and overloading composition
+- Function overriding and overloading
+- Composition

 # The Project has 3 main classes and with many functions in menu
 1. LINES
-LINE_HOR
+ * LINE_HOR
-LINE_VER
+ * LINE_VER
-BOX
+ * BOX
-CLEARUP
+ * CLEARUP
-CLEARDOWN
+ * CLEARDOWN

 1. MENUS
 MAIN_MENU